Télé-Québec

 The Société de télédiffusion du Québec (/fr/; Quebec Television Broadcasting Corporation), branded as Télé-Québec (/fr/) (formerly known as Radio-Québec), is a Canadian French-language public educational television network in the province of Quebec.
 It is a provincial Crown corporation owned by the Government of Quebec.
 The network's main studios and headquarters are located at the corner of de Lorimier Street and East René Lévesque Boulevard in Montreal.

-Télé-Québec is equivalent to Ontario's TVO and its French counterpart TFO, and British Columbia's Knowledge Network, and similar to the American Public Broadcasting Service (PBS) and its affiliated state networks, in that it is somewhat modest in scope, runs mostly educational or cultural programming and does not try to compete with privately owned television networks or with the Ici Radio-Canada Télé network owned and operated by the Canadian Broadcasting Corporation.
+Télé-Québec is equivalent to Ontario's TVO and its French counterpart TFO, and British Columbia's Knowledge Network, and similar to the American Public Broadcasting Service (PBS) and its affiliated state networks, in that it is somewhat modest in scope, runs mostly educational or cultural programming and does not try to compete with privately owned television networks (such as TVA) or with Ici Radio-Canada Télé, the French-language service of the Canadian Broadcasting Corporation.
 However, unlike TFO and the anglophone educational networks, it runs commercials during its programming.

 All programming on Télé-Québec is in French, although a few shows and movies are presented in the original language (predominantly English), with French subtitles.

 Télé-Québec operates local offices in Val-d'Or, Trois-Rivières, Rimouski, Gatineau, Sept-Îles, Quebec City, Sherbrooke, Saguenay and Carleton-sur-Mer.

 Télé-Québec is one of the partners in the TV5 Québec Canada and TV5Monde consortiums.
 It also had a 25% stake in the French-Canadian arts specialty channel, Ici ARTV, which it sold to the CBC in 2010.